 - is compliant with all Bylaws, policies, procedures, rules, and regulations of the Association;

-(h) “ Board”, “ the Directors”, and “ Board of Directors” means the duly elected Directors of the Association at the applicable time;
+(h) “ Board”, “ the Directors”, and “ Board of Directors” means the duly elected or appointed Directors of the Association at the applicable time;

 (i) " in writing" and " written" includes printing, typewriting, lithographing and other modes of representing or reproducing words in visible form, and which may be communicated by facsimile;

 (j) All terms contained in the Bylaws and which are defined in the Act shall have the meanings given to such terms in the Act;

 (k) Words importing a singular number only shall include the plural and vice versa; words importing the masculine gender shall include the feminine and neuter genders; words importing persons shall include bodies corporate, corporations, companies, partnerships, syndicates, trusts, and any number or aggregate of persons;